brave/brave-core/README.md

 * New code should not contain any trailing whitespace.
 * We recommend *enabling* the "Automatically trim trailing whitespace" and keeping "Including whitespace-only lines" *deselected* in Xcode (under Text Editing).
 * <code>git rebase --whitespace=fix</code> can also be used to remove whitespace from your commits before issuing a pull request.

-### Commits
-* Each commit should have a single clear purpose.
-If a commit contains multiple unrelated changes, those changes should be split into separate commits.
-* If a commit requires another commit to build properly, those commits should be squashed.
-* Follow-up commits for any review comments should be squashed.
-Do not include "Fixed PR comments", merge commits, or other "temporary" commits in pull requests.